Llamato/rust-cef-runtime/README.md

-# `rust-cef-runtime`: "Pure-GPU" HTML Runtime, minus the bullshit
+# "Pure-GPU" HTML Renderer, minus the bullsh*t

 A Rust-native Chromium runtime providing a high-performance foundation for GPU-accelerated desktop applications.